Pain is usually a sign that something is wrong.

 There are various reasons for pain.
 Cancer treatments such as surgery, chemotherapy or radiotherapy can damage body tissue and sometimes nerves, causing pain.
 These are physical causes.
 Your emotions can also affect pain levels e.g. social or work pressures; feelings of anxiety or depression may make pain worse.

-If you have pain, it can almost always be reduced.
-It is important to let a healthcare professional know as soon as possible, as the earlier treatment is started for pain, the more effective it will be.
+It is important to let a healthcare professional know about your pain as soon as possible, as the earlier treatment is started, the more effective it will be.

-Between 30 – 50% people with cancer will have some pain.* With advanced cancer, pain is more likely.
-Between 70 – 90% of people with advanced cancer will experience pain.
+Between 30 – 50% people with cancer will have some pain.* With advanced cancer, pain is more likely and between 70 – 90% of people with advanced cancer will experience pain.
 Some people with cancer do not have pain because cancers do not have any nerves of their own.
-A growing tumour can press on nerves near to where it is growing and this is what causes pain.

 If you have a lot of pain it can be frightening and make you think that your cancer must be growing.
 But the amount of pain you have does not necessarily relate to how advanced your cancer might be.
 A very small tumour that is pressing on a nerve or your spinal cord can be extremely painful.
 Yet a very large tumour somewhere else may not cause you any pain at all.